iganari/handson-cloudpubsub-to-slack-through-cloudfunctions/README.md

-# Pub/Sub に来たデータを Slack の特定のチャンネルに投稿する
+# Handson On Cloud Pub/Sub to Slack through Cloud Functions

 ## 概要